samuelroland/prjs/README.md

 - [ ] Refactor list duplication in ExosList with StoreList component (see TODO in ExosList)
 - [ ] Show Vitest errors and exceptions
 - [ ] Fix loading time of vitest showing "no file found" instead of something like "loading"
-- [ ] Hard: Transfer exo metadata from Vitest tests to include instruction, hints and more
+- [x] Hard: Transfer exo metadata from Vitest tests to include instruction, hints and more
 - [ ] !!
 Implements hints (when exo metadata works)
 - [ ] !!
 Show arguments of function calls as an easy way to understand what the function should do (when exo metadata works)
 - [ ] Group all constants and magic values (like colors in hexa) in util.ts
 - [ ] Teacher: How to easily provide the helper.ts abstraction (commited in web-training currently) ?
 - [ ] Support running exos in both TS and JS files
-- [ ] readme: complete TODO about how to use and others
-- [ ] Pres: Define order and strategy of the slides
-- [ ] Pres: Includes required points with graphics
-- [ ] Pres: Create and add architecture schema, include in this readme
-- [ ] Pres: Design the demo
-- [ ] Pres: Attribute talking times
-- [ ] Pres: Pratice it in group 1-2 times
 - [ ] Automatically open exo file in VSCode ?
 - [ ] Enable going up and down if help page is long ??
 - [ ] Fix shortcuts matching issues with shift and ?